Arcadia-Science/glass-box-umap/README.md

 #### Removing unused Sphinx extensions

-To remove an unused extension, delete the corresponding line from the `extensions` list in `docs/conf.py` and delete the extension from the `[tool.poetry.group.docs.dependencies]` section in `pyproject.toml`.
+To remove an unused extension, delete the corresponding line from the `extensions` list in `docs/conf.py` and delete the extension from the `docs` dependency group in `pyproject.toml`.

 ## Publishing the package on PyPI

 Publishing the package on PyPI requires that you have API tokens for the test and production PyPI servers.
 You can find these tokens in your PyPI account settings.
 Create a `.env` file by coping `.env.copy` and add your tokens to this file.

-We use git tags to define package versions.
-When you're ready to release a new version of the package, first create a new git tag.
-The name of the tag should correspond to the new version number, prepended with a "v".
-In the example below, the new version number is `0.1.0`, so the git tag is `v0.1.0`.
 We use semantic versioning of the form `MAJOR.MINOR.PATCH`.
 See [semver.org](https://semver.org/) for more information.
+When you're ready to release a new version:

+1. Update the `version` field in `pyproject.toml` to the new version number
+2. Commit the change: `git commit -am "Bump version to X.Y.Z"`
+3. Create a git tag matching the version:

 ```bash
 RELEASE_VERSION=0.1.0